 - 1. Ensure that the motor is filled with cooling fluid and that the moisture detection sensor and thermal disconnects are functioning properly; see Section III: Moisture Detection Sensor, Section III: Motor Thermal Protection, and Section III: Cooling System Filling. - 2.
-Check that all plugs are secure and that no fluid is leaking from the unit. - 3.
+Check that all plugs (three in the bearing housing and two in the cooling jacket) are secure and that no fluid is leaking from the unit. - 3.
 Check the direction of rotation of the driver.
 The arrow on the pump casing will show the correct rotation; see Section III: Checking Rotation.